-- Cancer – There are many types of cancer which can develop in cats; most cancers will cause your cat to feel unwell, which in turn leads to anorexia and weight loss.
+Cancer: There are many types of cancer in cats; most cancers will cause your cat to feel unwell, which in turn leads to anorexia and weight loss.
 Tumours can grow in the cat’s mouth, creating discomfort when he eats.

-- Mouth ulcers – A mouth ulcer (or mouth sore) is a painful, open sore which can affect the gums and tongue.
+Mouth ulcers: A mouth ulcer (or mouth sore) is a painful, open sore that can affect the gums and tongue.

-- Cat flu – There are several types of pathogens which can cause flu in cats.
+Cat flu: Several types of pathogens can cause flu in cats.
 Symptoms typically affect the upper respiratory tract, which can result in a loss of appetite as the cat loses its sense of smell.

 This list is by no means extensive; there are many other medical causes.
 Read here for more causes of weight loss in cats.

 The veterinarian will perform a complete physical examination of your cat and obtain a medical history from you.